 - verification of your identity (eg. for certification authority services or for marketing competition winners);

 - providing you or, where you work for an eftpos Member or participant entity or partner counterparty, your employing entity with documents and information relevant to your or your entity’s participation in the eftpos payment system;

 - providing you with information about or delivery of our products or services or such services ancillary to or necessary for those products or services (including in accordance with marketing campaigns);

 - providing you with information promoting our products and services if you choose to receive that information and have expressly informed us of your desire to receive such information;

-- payment processing services, product provisioning, administration of our business, business analysis, dispute resolution, prevent or minimise fraud or meet any legal obligations imposed on us;
+- payment processing services, product provisioning, loyalty program support, administration of our business, business analysis, dispute resolution, prevent or minimise fraud or meet any legal obligations imposed on us;

 - statistical or other analysis or similar research purposes, whether or not for product development;